 Lighting is an integral part of the Disney theme park atmosphere and experience.
 The parks come alive at night in large part as a result of meticulously arranged lighting schemes.
 Without this attention to detail in terms of lighting, at night the parks would be dark and lifeless instead of feeling moody and looking beautiful.

-As an avid photographer of Walt Disney World, Disneyland, and the other Disney theme parks, I am probably more cognizant of lighting than the average theme park guest.
-Lighting and the quality of light are often the difference between a mediocre photo and a great one.
-In terms of quality of light, the Disney parks are typically the equivalent of shooting fish in a barrel when it comes to photography.
-The typically excellent lighting schemes makes the Disney parks a photographer’s playground, with a few exceptions.
-(I’m looking at you, awfully-lit New Fantasyland!)
+As an avid photographer of Walt Disney World, Disneyland, and the other Disney theme parks, I am very cognizant of lighting.
+The quality of light is usually the difference between a mediocre photo and a great one.
+Because of their moody and atmospheric lighting, the Disney parks are the equivalent of shooting fish in a barrel when it comes to photography.

 Now, I actively make a point of looking at all light fixtures I come across in the parks.
 For this post, I thought it would be fun to take a look at a range of light fixtures from Walt Disney World, Disneyland, Tokyo Disney Resort, Disneyland Paris, and Hong Kong Disneyland.
 Consider this “Disney Parks Lighting 101,” as it just scratches the surface, but hopefully gives you a newfound appreciation of the lighting in the parks!

 As a crash course in theme park lighting, I think it probably makes the most sense to jump in, bouncing around with some examples of atmospheric lighting in the parks.

 Here’s an illustration of the Cinderella Castle point made above.
 These beautiful lamps are found around the perimeter of Cinderella Castle, but quite clearly, they are not what is illuminating the Castle itself.